Family, Consumer & Human Sciences

 |Hispanic or Latino||329|

-Students from other countries are interested in Family, Consumer & Human Sciences, too.
+Americans aren’t the only ones with an interest in Family, Consumer & Human Sciences.
 About 6.1% of those with this major are international students.

 How Much Do Family, Consumer & Human Sciences Majors Make?